tarampampam/curl-docker/README.md

 ## Releasing

-New versions publishing is very simple - just make required changes in this repository, update the [changelog file](CHANGELOG.md) and "publish" new release using repo releases page.
+New versions publishing is very simple - just make required changes in this repository and "publish" new release using repo releases page.

 Docker images will be build and published automatically.

-> New release will overwrite the `latest` docker image tag in both registers.
+> The new release will overwrite the `latest` and `latest-alpine` docker image tags in both registers.

 ## Support

 [![Issues][badge_issues]][link_issues]
 [![Issues][badge_pulls]][link_pulls]

-If you will find any package errors, please, [make an issue][link_create_issue] in current repository.
+If you find any package errors, please, [make an issue][link_create_issue] in current repository.

 ## License